-“Forever I Love Atlanta”Former mayor Ivan Allen Jr., left, and mayor Maynard Jackson seen on September 25, 1974 in Atlantaq.
+“Forever I Love Atlanta”Former Mayor Ivan Allen Jr., left, and Mayor Maynard Jackson seen on Sept.
+25, 1974 in Atlanta.
 (AP Photo/Chuck Vollertsen,AJC staff) /Atlanta Journal-Constitution via AP)

 By Floyd Hall, in partnership with Central Atlanta Progress

 It always feels like a unique birthright to be born in Atlanta.
 This energy in this city is different.
 We’ve done things differently for a long time and for most of my life, I don’t think I ever understood how Atlanta became so special.
 What makes Atlanta natives so proud to be from here?
 What makes so many people from other places want to come here?
 It wasn’t until I started to travel to other places that I realized the reason for Atlanta’s uniqueness: leadership.

 The courage and vision of leadership in Atlanta, politically and culturally, has created an atmosphere that pushes people here to do the unexpected.
 From the Civil War to Civil Rights, from being a transit hub to a Hip-Hop hub, Atlanta’s legacy of leaders has helped foster a one-of-a-kind history for the city on a national and international stage.

 But it wasn’t always that way.
 This place once known as Terminus didn’t become what it is by accident, and the path wasn’t always perfect or straight.